QubizSolutions/quiz-engine/CONTRIBUTING.md

 # Contributing to Quiz-Engine
-If you would like to contribute to this project, here are a few guidelines we would like you to follow:
+If you would like to contribute to this project, here are a few guidelines you should follow:

 - [Coding guidelines](#coding-guidelines)
 - [Commit Message Guidelines](#commit-message-guidelines)